 For a start, the Federal Trade Commission sets energy standards to protect the consumer interest, and manufacturers must abide by the measures.
 Energy Guide and Energy Star Labels are placed on an electric consumer product to show that it runs on the minimum recommended electricity.
-If power consumption is your concern, ascertain the appliance you’re buying is compliant before you purchase.
+If you’re planning a purchase and power consumption is a concern, ascertain the refrigerator (or appliance) you’re buying is compliant before you purchase.

 Condenser tube (refer to the photo above), also known as a heat exchanger, is the point where heat from inside the refrigerator is dumped to the outside of the refrigerator.
 The fan enhances heat transfer by blowing low-temperature air across the condenser fins.

 Moving air carries fine dust and dirt which sticks on the condenser tube surface, and this impedes heat exchange.

 Condenser tube’s outer surface should be clean and free from dust to transfer heat efficiently.